 On the inside, smoke detectors, automatic sprinkler systems, and steel wall studs can reduce the risk of interior fires getting out of control.

-Easton, the designer and builder near San Diego, says his business has skyrocketed since the catastrophic wildfires last fall.
+Easton, a designer and builder near San Diego, says his business has skyrocketed since the catastrophic wildfires last fall.

 “I don’t know how many homes we’ve built,” he says.
 “For a while we were designing a house a week.”